A Guide to Excellence Through Integrity

 - Falsifying claim forms to receive overpayment for services provided

-Federal False Claims Act Remedies:
+Federal False Claims Act remedies include:

 - The False Claims Act allows a private individual or whistleblower, with knowledge of past or present fraud on the federal government, to sue on behalf of the government to recover stiff civil penalties.
 This is known as a Qui Tam case.
 If the government joins the lawsuit and prosecutes the entity suspected of fraudulent conduct and collects money which must be paid back to the federal government, the private individual who brought the suit, known as the Qui Tam Relator, is eligible to receive 15-25% of the proceeds of the recovery, depending upon the extent to which the Qui Tam Relator contributed to the prosecution of the action.